Barack Obama Describes Charlie Kirk’s Murder As Despicable, Public Figures Unite To Condemn Killing

 “Once again, a bullet has silenced the most eloquent truth teller of an era,” he said.

-The Kennedy family are no stranger to assassinations.
+The Kennedy family is no stranger to assassinations.
 President John F. Kennedy was shot while in a motorcade in 1963, while his brother, Senator Robert F. Kennedy, was shot after a presidential primary speech in 1968.

 Investigations continue into Kirk's murder